Contributor Leaderboard

 2 points

-8. I have just joined your page, after being directed here, by a kind soul on FB Ancestry page.
+I have just joined your page, after being directed here, by a kind soul on FB Ancestry page.
 My Father was baptised in the Netherton Church Mission, in 1919, according to his baptism certificate.
 I have just ordered his birth certificate, so hoping it contains an address.
 His Father was a miner at the time.
 The family name was Harrod.
 I am going to be in Blyth in June and am hoping to visit some of the places I have come across, whilst researching my ancestors.
-This page is great!
+This page is great!2 points

 2 points